pypa/distlib/docs/tutorial.rst

       name = some_package.some_module:some_callable [flags]

   where the *flags* part is optional.
-The only flag currently in use is ``'gui'``, which indicates on Windows that a Windows executable launcher (rather than a launcher which is a console application) should be used.
-  (This only applies if ``add_launchers`` is true.)

   For more information about flags, see :ref:`flag-formats`.

   Note that this format is exactly the same as for export entries in a distribution (see :ref:`dist-exports`).

   When this form is passed to the :meth:`ScriptMaker.make` method, a Python stub script is created with the appropriate shebang line and with code to load and call the specified callable with no arguments, returning its value as the return code from the script.

+  You can pass an optional ``options`` dictionary to the :meth:`make` method.
+  This is meant to contain options which control script generation.
+The only option currently in use is ``'gui'``, which indicates on Windows that a Windows executable launcher (rather than a launcher which is a console application) should be used.
+(This only applies if ``add_launchers`` is true.)

+  For example, you can pass ``{'gui': True}`` to generate a windowed script.

 Wrapping callables with scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~